-Microsoft’s new Chromium-based Edge browser has introduced the native Microsoft Translator integration, with which it is possible to translate web pages.
+Microsoft’s Chromium-based Edge browser has native Microsoft Translator integration, using that it is possible to translate web pages.
 In the classic version of Edge browser, it was necessary for you to download it as an extension.

 Apart from this, you can also choose always to render web pages into a specific language.
-The Integration of Microsoft Translator works similar to the classic extension, but this time you don’t have to download it separately.
+Microsoft Language Translator feature works similar to the classic extension, but this time you don’t have to download it separately.